geoffreybennett/alsa-scarlett-gui/docs/iface-large.md

 ![Main Window](../img/window-main.png)

-Note that the View menu option lets you open three other windows which contain additional controls, described in the following sections:
+Note that the View menu lets you open additional windows which contain further controls, described in the following sections:
 - [Routing](#routing)
 - [Mixer](#mixer)
 - [Levels](#levels)